deep-diver/ai-paper-reviewer/content/paper-reviews/2410.11190/index.md

 ![](figures/figures_7_0.png)

-> 🔼 The figure illustrates the three-stage training process of the Mini-Omni2 model, showing how the model is progressively trained to handle multimodal inputs and outputs.
+> 🔼 The figure illustrates the architecture of Mini-Omni2, showing how visual, audio, and text modalities are integrated into a single language model for end-to-end voice responses.
 > <details>
 > <summary>read the caption</summary>
-> Figure 5: Mini-Omni2's three-stage training phases
+> Figure 1: The Mini-Omni2 model architecture.
 > </details>

 ![](figures/figures_10_0.png)

-> 🔼 The figure shows the architecture of Mini-Omni2, illustrating how visual, audio, and text inputs are processed by their respective encoders and adapters before being integrated into a language model to generate text and audio outputs.
+> 🔼 The figure shows the architecture of Mini-Omni2, illustrating how visual, audio, and text modalities are integrated through pretrained encoders and a language model.
 > <details>
 > <summary>read the caption</summary>
 > Figure 1: The Mini-Omni2 model architecture.